netliferesearch/promptfinder/README.md

   - Filter and sort controls are visually consistent, accessible, and mobile-friendly.
   - Filter checkboxes are properly aligned and sized for better UX.
+  - **Global Toast Notification System:** All user-facing messages (success, error, info) now use an accessible toast notification system.
+Legacy message elements have been removed from the UI.
+All user actions (copy, favorite, logout, etc.) provide clear, accessible feedback via toast.
+Copying prompts always works for logged-out users; usage count increment errors are now silent.
+All tests updated and passing for new error handling logic.
   - Copy-to-clipboard works for all users, regardless of login state.
   - CSP updated to allow Cloud Functions endpoint for all users.